With fall coming, you may wonder what to do with a yard full of leaves. You have options:

 2. Let us take them.
 If you have city waste service, we will pick up yard waste each week on your regular collection day.
 That material is turned into mulch.

 - Fill up yard waste bags.
-Coupons for free bags were mailed in the At Your Service newsletter delivered in September.
-A postcard with additional coupons will arrive at homes in late October.
-Coupons can be redeemed at Chevy Chase Hardware, Home Depot, Kroger, Lowe’s, Meijer, and Walmart.
-Yard waste bags will be picked up by a different crew than those servicing carts.
-Don’t report missed service until the end of the day.
+Coupons for free bags are mailed in the At Your Service newsletter.
+Look for the newsletter to be in your mailbox in late September.
+A postcard with additional coupons will arrive at homes in mid to late October.
+Coupons can be redeemed at Chevy Chase Hardware, Home Depot, Kroger, Lowe’s, Meijer and Walmart.

 - If using bags, ONLY use paper yard waste bags.
 Material put in plastic bags will be taken to the landfill.